 The Group receives and pledges collateral in the form of cash or non-cash assets in respect of derivative transactions, securities lending transactions, and repo and reverse repo transactions, in order to reduce the credit risk of these transactions.
 The amount and type of collateral depends on an assessment of the credit risk of the counterparty.
 Collateral received in the form of cash, which is not legally segregated from the Group, is recognised as an asset in the consolidated statement of financial position with a corresponding liability for the repayment.
-Non-cash collateral received is not recognised on the consolidated statement of financial position unless the Group sells these assets in the absence of default, at which point the obligation to return this collateral is recognised as a liability.
+Non-cash collateral received is not recognised on the consolidated statement of financial position to return this collateral is recognised as a liability.
 To further minimise credit risk, the financial condition of counterparties is monitored on a regular basis.